SandwichGouda/Data/Data.md

     + APC (Angled Physical Contact) : the fiber is polished with a **8-degree** angle at the end face.
     + The "Angled" version is supposed to be slightly better, because the 8-degree angle (is supposed to) mittigate the power loss due to reflexion (cf. Snell-Descarte sine law)
   * All of the above are **single-mode** connector

+#### Ethernet cables

+- "Ethernet cables" are metonymically referred to as such because they typically transport Ethernet packets.
+- The more correct term would be "Twisted pair" cable, because.
+- Similarly, "Ethernet cables" often have RJ-45 ports on their ends.
+We often metonymically refer to these as Ethernet ports.
+- Twisted pairs cables have categories, ranging from 3 to 8 (maybe more in the future).
+  * Some normalisation (EIA/TIA 568, 1990) started the numerotation at 3 for some (good) reason.
+  * Category 3 and 4 are not used anymore, except maybe for telephony or 10base-T Ethernet.
+  * Category 5 and more support 1000base-T Ethernet.
+- There is a distinction between Fast Ethernet (100BASE-TX, 100BASE-T), Gigabit Ethernet (1000base-T, 100BASE-TX), there is autonegotiation to

+#### DWDM Equippment

 - Multiplexers & demultiplexers
   * They do what we expect : multiplex and demultiplex optical colors.
   * They are passive equippments.